-In 2012, the Board of Directors started to hold separate meetings for Independent Directors.
-As per the Board Charter, minority shareholders look up to Independent Directors for representation.
-For this purpose regular Board meetings are preceded by a meeting of Independent Directors unless it is decided by the Independent Directors that there are no issues to discuss.
+Since 2012 the Board of Directors has held separate meetings for Independent Directors.
+As per the Board Charter, minority shareholders look to Independent Directors for representation.
+For this purpose, regular Board meetings are preceded by a meeting of Independent Directors, unless it is decided by the Independent Directors that there are no issues to discuss.